Ghini/ghini.desktop/doc/peptalk.rst

 ................

 All changes in the database is stored in the database, as history log.
 All changes are 'signed' and time-stamped.
-Bauble makes it easy to retrieve the list of all changes in the last working day or week, or in any specific period in the past.
+Ghini makes it easy to retrieve the list of all changes in the last working day or week, or in any specific period in the past.

 simple and powerful search
 ..........................

-Bauble allows you search the database using simple keywords, e.g.: the name of the location or a genus name, or you can write more complex queries, which do not reach the complexity of SQL but allow you a decent level of detail localizing your data.
+Ghini allows you search the database using simple keywords, e.g.: the name of the location or a genus name, or you can write more complex queries, which do not reach the complexity of SQL but allow you a decent level of detail localizing your data.